MichaelFisher-01/tech-blog-style-site/README.md

 ## Usage

 Clone the repository down to your system.
 Run the npm i command to install dependencies.
 Once complete navigate to the DB folder.
 Log into a mysql using the mysql -u "username" -p "password".
-Then create the database by running "SOURCE techBlog_db".
+Then create the database by running "SOURCE schema.sql".
 Once that is complete you can use the command "EXIT" to leave the mysql instance.
 Navigate back to the main folder.
-You will then need to create a .env file and fill in the information for your mysql instance and the database name. (techBlog_db).There is a node mon script called "devStart" you can trigger by entereing npm run devStart into your command line.
+You will then need to create a .env file and fill in the information for your mysql instance and the database name, (techBlog_db) include your username and password as well as secret.There is a node mon script called "devStart" you can trigger by entereing npm run devStart into your command line.
 The site will default to port 3001 if no other option is provided.

 ## Contributions